danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 }
 ```

-`checkEating()` is a customized function for deleting tofu under certain conditions, and consequently leading to the calculation of the scores, i.e. the number of tofu(s) eaten or wasted by Pacman.
+`checkEating()` is a customized function for deleting tofu under certain conditions, and consequently leading to the calculation of the scores, i.e. the number of tofu(s) eaten or wasted by Pacman (see Line 5).

 We start with a for-loop (see Line 7) to cycle through all the tofu object instances.
 The first step is to check if Pacman has eaten any of them.
 This means we need to think about what it means to "be eaten" in a computational sense.
 The program continuously checks the distance between each tofu and Pacman.
 The `dist();` function (see Line 9-10) takes four parameters to calculate the distance between two points (x1, y1, x2, y2). x1 and y1 mark Pacman's position (the center point) and x2, y2, each tofu's position.
 If the calculated distance is less than half of Pacman's image width, this means that the Pacman is closed enough to give an illusion of the tofu is being eaten, then the variable `score` increases by one, and the object concerned will be deleted (`tofu.splice(i,1);`).